Italy in the Junior Eurovision Song Contest 2016

-Italy participated in the Junior Eurovision Song Contest 2016 which took place on 20 November 2016, in Valletta, Malta.
+Italy was represented at the Junior Eurovision Song Contest 2016 which took place on 20 November 2016, in Valletta, Malta.
 The Italian broadcaster Rai Gulp, which is a channel owned by Radiotelevisione Italiana (RAI) was responsible for organising their entry for the contest.
 Fiamma Boccia was internally selected to represent Italy with the song "Cara Mamma (Dear Mom)".
 Italy placed third in the contest with 209 points.